-Example: "If you or someone you know is struggling, contact Talian Kasih at 15999 or WhatsApp 019-261 5999"
+Example: "If you or someone you know is struggling, contact Talian HEAL at 15555 or Talian Kasih at 15999 or WhatsApp at 019-261 5999".

 Part F. Highlight Prevention and Recovery

 Balance reports by including stories of hope, recovery, and effective treatments.
 Emphasize that help is available and that many people recover from suicidal crises.
 Positive stories can encourage those in distress to seek help and highlight that recovery is possible.